suamin/MedDistant19/README.md

 bash scripts/kg_transductive.sh
 ```

-This will create several files but the more important ones are `train.tsv`, `dev.tsv` and `test.tsv`.
-These splits are transductive in nature, i.e., the entities appearing in dev and test sets have appeared in the training set.
+This will create several files, but the more important ones are `train.tsv`, `dev.tsv` and `test.tsv`.
+These splits are transductive, i.e., the entities appearing in dev and test sets have appeared in the training set.

 ##### Inductive Split

 Inductive split refers to the creation of dev and test sets where entities were not seen during training.
-It uses the files created by transductive split.
-To create simple inductive split, use:
+It uses the files created by the transductive split.
+To create a simple inductive split, use:

 ```bash
 bash scripts/kg_inductive.sh